 IntegrityNext is ideally placed to support you on your CSDDD journey.
-We have a strong track record of helping companies meet due diligence requirements laid down in the German Supply Chain Act, the Swiss Supply Chain Act and the Norwegian Transparency Act, among others.
+We have a strong track record of helping companies meet the due diligence requirements of the German Supply Chain Act, the Swiss Supply Chain Act and the Norwegian Transparency Act, among others.
 Benefit from a systematic and efficient approach to ESG risk management and our easy-to-use platform which already fulfills many of the upcoming CSDDD obligations today.

 How IntegrityNext can help

-At IntegrityNext, we keep a close eye on ESG policy developments to make sure we can provide our customers with timely, efficient and targeted solutions.
-While the jury is still out on the final scope of the CSDDD, supply chains - as a key lever for sustainable development - are set to play a pivotal role.
+At IntegrityNext, we keep a close eye on ESG policy developments to make sure we provide our customers with timely, efficient and targeted solutions.

-In view of the directive's complexity, it is advisable to set up key systems and processes for sustainable supply chain management well in advance.
-We can help you to get started today and prepare for what is to come.
-Some of the benefits of our services include:
+In view of the CSDDD's complexity, it is advisable to set up robust systems and processes for sustainable supply chain management well in advance.
+We can help you get started today and prepare for what is to come.
+Some of the benefits of our platform include:

 Key obligations under the CSDDD